Invariance and naturality of knot lattice homology and homotopy: Contractable Spaces of Maps

-With \(v_0\) not adjacent to \(v\), we can further assume provided such a \(K\) exists in the \(v\)-orbit of \([K',E]\). \end{proposition} \begin{proof} Observe that in each \(v\) orbit there will be a \(K\) that satisfies the conditions of Equation (\ref{Kbounds}), so we show separately that we always have the option to not have \(K(v)\) above the target range and to not have \(K(v)\) be below the target range.
+With \(v_0\) not adjacent to \(v\), we can further assume provided such a \(K\) exists in the \(v\)-orbit of \([K',E]\). \end{proposition} \begin{proof} Observe that in each \(v\) orbit there will be a \(K\) (not necessarily maximizing either \(h_U\) or \(h_V\) that satisfies the conditions of Equation (\ref{Kbounds}).
+So, we show separately that in searching for a maximizing cube, that cubes below the target range always have heights \(h_U\) and \(h_V\) less than or equal to that of the cube above them.
+Similarly, a cube chosen above the target range will always have heights less than or equal to that of the cube below it.
+As such, due to the convexity of \(h_U\) and \(h_V\) when searching for maximizing cubes, we always have the option of moving into the desired target range.
 To show that we can assume that \(K(v)< -v^2\), note that Lemma 7.3 of \cite{knotsAndLattice} gives that if \(K(v)\geq -v^2\) and \(v\in E\) then \(a_v[K,E]=0\) Furthermore, if \(K(v)\geq -v^2\) then \((K+v_0)(v)\geq -v^2 \), so \(a_v[K+v_0,E]=0\) as well.
 As such, we have both